arege1729/HypothyroidProject/README.md

-# Hypothyroid Project
+# Hypothyroid Diagnosis Project

 Collection of data of Nairobi Hospital Thyroid patients.

+## Business Context
-# Nairobi Hospital Thyroid Patients Data
+### Nairobi Hospital Thyroid Patients Data

-Nairobi Hospital is a hospital located in Nairobi Kenya
+Nairobi Hospital is a hospital located in Nairobi Kenya .
+Colected data of thyroid information of potential and diagnosed Hypothyroid patients.

 The data is provided by Moringa school and can be found [here](http://bit.ly/hypothyroid_data)